 It was probably a bit unnecessary, admittedly, but he did score twice in the Premier League – two more than Aspas.

-Benteke’s complete loss of form and confidence is one of the Premier League’s biggest mysteries in recent years.
+Benteke’s sharp decline in form is one of the Premier League’s biggest mysteries in recent years.

 Perhaps he just needs to watch his overhead kick at Old Trafford on repeat for a few weeks.